eucp-project/storyboards/static/stories/cordex_hydro.md

   (Ebro and Tanaro)
 - For the Central European basins the signal is mixed and the choice of hydrological model and RCM does influence the impact estimation.
+- The variation between models indicates the need to consider an ensemble of models and to account for uncertainties following and adaptive approach.
 :::

 :::Chapter{headline="Performance-based weighting" image="panel_5.png"}